NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Back; hamstring

 Chase is questionable to face the Houston Texans, but there's plenty of optimism about his status.
 Coach Zac Taylor said he thought Chase looked good Friday, and Chase is preparing as if he's playing.
-He was a limited practice participant on Thursday and Friday.
-Unfortunately, Higgins is out for Sunday's game after suffering a hamstring injury on Wednesday.
-Look for Trenton Irwin and Andrei Iosivas to get more reps with Higgins out for at least a week.
+He was a limited practice participant Thursday and Friday.
+Higgins is out for Sunday's game after suffering a hamstring injury Wednesday.
+Look for Trenton Irwin and Andrei Iosivas to get more reps with Higgins out for at least a week. -- Ben Baby

 Stefon Diggs, WR, Buffalo Bills